 7. Stop thinking and start doing – Quite often all that is required is to take that first step, even if you are not sure what the next step will be.
 Action has a way of simplifying things because it gets us out of our heads and into the real world.
 I am reminded of the Ready, Fire, Aim approach used by many successful people.
 If you tend to over think things, try this approach to get things moving.
 It can be a real procrastination breaker.

 You can overcome procrastination!

-When you break the procrastination cycle and start taking action, you will be surprised at how quickly and easily most tasks can be completed.
+When you break the procrastination cycle by taking these simple actions, you will be surprised at how quickly and easily most tasks can be accomplished.
 In all likelihood, you will probably find yourself wondering why you didn’t just get it done in the first place.

 There is no point in adding additional stress to our already busy (sometimes hectic) lives by constantly wrestling with procrastination.
 Apply some of these strategies and let me know how it works out for you.
 Do it today!

 How do you avoid procrastination?

 Do you ever find yourself slipping into the mañana mentality?